Neurodiversity-Affirming Therapy for Autistic & ADHD Adults

 A space where you don’t have to explain, defend, or prove your struggles.

-Therapy doesn’t have to be another place where you mask or translate yourself into someone else’s language to be taken seriously.
+Therapy doesn’t have to be another place where you mask or translate yourself into someone else’s language.

-Together, we make sense of both the relief and grief that come with understanding yourself differently.
-We revisit your history through a kinder, more accurate lens.
-We soften the shame that grew from misunderstanding.
-And we develop strategies that work with your neurodivergent brain — not against it.
+In our work together, we make sense of both the relief and the grief that come with understanding yourself differently.
+We revisit your history through a kinder, more accurate lens, soften the shame that grew from misunderstanding, and develop ways of living that actually work with your neurodivergent nervous system — not against it.

 My Approach